Central AC installation cost

-What would we do without air conditioning?
-Most of us would struggle without itduring the hot months.
-Even though we value the benefits of a good A/Cunit, how does it work?
-Which parts are essential to cool us down?
-Which kind is right for my situation?
+Even though we value the benefits of a good AC unit, how does it work?
+Which parts are essential for the cooling process?
+Are premium AC brands worth the up-front cost?
 How do I reduce my energy bills?

 Top AC Manufacturers

 - American Standard